 Dental implants cost of full mouth restoration can be significantly higher when associated costs of the procedure are added.
 These implant-supported dentures range in price from $7,000 up to $90,000, which is not very different from normal dentures.
 The higher price is associated with the cost of the required procedures.

-If you are interested in dental implant restoration in New York City
+If you are interested in dental implant restoration on Long Island

 , schedule an appointment

-to come visit us at our state-of-the-art dental clinic in Greenwich Village.
+to come visit us at our state-of-the-art dental clinic in Woodbury.

 20 5th Ave Suite 1C